DavidKai1999/Stats-170-project/README.md

   - Fact Check Dataset

     Run **factcheck_preprocessing.ipynb** to detect the language of text in each row and remove all rows not in English.
-Then, run **factcheck_label.ipynb** to convert the labels into binary 0/1 labels, and store the data in PostgreSQL server.
+Save the cleaned data into a new csv file.
+Then, run **factcheck_label.ipynb** to convert the labels of cleaned data into binary 0/1 labels, and store the data in PostgreSQL server.

    - Reddit Comment Dataset